kstg4cnkwh-netizen/BoatRun-metrics/README.md

 **Tips for valid comparisons**

-- Rate is the only reliable cross-session comparison metric in any conditions — if your rate was genuinely the same, technique metrics (catch, impulse, char, ratio, oar angle) are valid to compare
+- Rate is the only reliable cross-session comparison metric in any conditions — if your rate was genuinely the same, technique metrics (catch, impulse, char, ratio, arc) are valid to compare
 - Pace comparison is only meaningful if you rowed the same section of water in the same direction on both occasions — tide and current shift pace significantly
 - The curve shape is condition-independent: if your drive profile has changed, you will see it in the overlaid curves even if pace numbers are incomparable